by Brent M. Jones

-Each time I think back over my own life story I see it differently.
-I re-think what happened and draw different conclusions.
-This story below seems to have stuck with me throughout my life.
+Each time I think back over my life story, I rethink what happened and draw new conclusions.
+The following story has stuck with me throughout my life.

-When I was about 11 years old I had the unfortunate experience of being chased home each day after school by a kid who was much bigger than me.
+When I was about eleven years old, I had the unfortunate experience of being chased home each day after school by a kid called Owen who was much bigger than me.
 One day my mother met me as I was running into the yard.
-She probably had planned to do this and must have been aware of the fact that I was running hard on arrival at home each day.
-That day she asked why I was running so hard?
-I told her this big kid was chasing me.
-I guess I could have said "I was running to avoid getting pounded".
+She had probably noticed I was out of breath on my return each day.
+That day she asked why I was running so hard, and I told her Owen was chasing me.
+I guess I could have said, “I was running to avoid getting pounded.”
 That would have been an honest answer.

 We lived by a river and crossing the bridge in front of our house meant that I was home.
-The next day she was out front waiting for my arrival as I came across the bridge.
-She stopped me there and when shortly the big kid came across she called him over and announced to us both that the next day we would meet right there in the park across the street from my house and fight.
-It surprised me?
-It surprised me, perhaps even more, that my mother was setting this up.
-In looking back it also surprises me that I didn’t try to get out of it, or worry a lot about it.
+The next day my mother was out front, waiting for my arrival as I came across the bridge.
+She stopped me there, and when shortly Owen came thundering across, she called him over and announced to us both that the following day we would meet right there in the park across the street from my house, and fight.
+The announcement surprised me.
+What surprised me even more was that it was my mother setting this fight up.
+Looking back, it also surprises me that I didn’t try to get out of it or worry about it.
 I just figured that was what I had to do.
 I had to fight him.

-What has always surprised me most then, and ever since looking back, is that I wasn’t scared.
-I felt like I did the best I could and I didn’t hurt too bad.
+What has always surprised me most then, and ever since, looking back, is that I wasn’t scared.
+I felt like I did the best I could, and I didn’t hurt too bad.
 I lost my fear of failing.
 Life went on.
-I did get into a fight or two in later years at school but I'd lost my fear.
+I did get into a fight or two in later years at school and did much better.

-When I tell this story, as part of my life story it seems to connect with the future challenges I had in life.
-I have pondered and rethought a lot about this story.
-It does seem different with time, but it is still part of the narrative of my overall life story.
-I have not been afraid of failures and have worked through them.
-Somehow challenges and changes in my life connects for me in various ways with what happened that day in front of my house.
-When you get knocked down you get up.
-You keep fighting and when it is over life goes on.
+When I tell this part of my life story, it seems to be an important connection and even explains many of the future challenges and changes I have had in my life.
+I have not been afraid of failures over the years and instead have worked through them.
+For sure, I learned that when you get knocked down you get back up, you keep fighting, and when it is over, life goes on.

 “Only a man who knows what it is like to be defeated can reach down to the bottom of his soul and come up with the extra ounce of power it takes to win when the match is even.”